 These days, it seems like adults everywhere want to measure every step they take and every wink of sleep they get.
 From popular wristband fitness trackers to other wearables such as smartwatches, biometric clothing and earpieces that track sleep, heart rate, calories burned, steps and more, the quantified-self movement is hot.

-While they don't sense all activity (and at times sense too much), fitness trackers all have one thing in common: they motivate and encourage movement.
+While they don't sense all activity (and at times sense too much), all fitness trackers have one thing in common: they motivate and encourage movement.
 Kids might even see it as a game to track their progress throughout the day and compare it with friends.
 Some are now exploring opportunities to incorporate fitness trackers into the video game industry.
 For instance, kids might gain extra powers for play or rewards for activity done in real life.

 Most fitness trackers come with a mobile or web app to view progress and track food intake.
 Many of these apps include a bar code scanner to easily upload calorie information from cereals, snacks and other packaged foods, which can be a fun feature for kids.
 Unlike the automatic activity tracking, entering every bite of food requires effort and may be too much to ask of a child.
 Many fitness tracking devices are compatible with popular food tracking apps.
 Also, it's important to note that these apps are designed with adult needs in mind and may require you to be at least 18 years of age.